nicklansley/nick-stable-diffusion/README.md

 not forget what you agreed to when downloading the model in <i>Fast Start</i>> above.

-If you prefer to avoid the possibility of NSFW content (for example, you are allowing minors to use the application or you are demonstrating this as a show & tell at work), re-enable the safety catch in the backend code by changing server.py line 254 from calling check_safety() to calling orig_check_safety()
+If you prefer to avoid the possibility of NSFW content (for example, you are allowing minors to use the application or you are demonstrating this as a show & tell at work), re-enable the safety catch by setting SAFETY_FLAG to True in the backend-sd-server/server.py file.

 I only disabled the safety catch because Rick Astley (the NSFW replacement image) was appearing too often on innocent prompts, notwithstanding the fact that my definition of 'innocent'